shmilee/arch-time-backup/README.md

                         automatically deleted.
                         Default: /home/USER/.atb/log
   --no-color            Disable colorizing the log info warn error output in a tty.
+  --notify-time <T>     Set the notification timeout in seconds.
+When backup finishes,
+                        try to use notify-send to seed a desktop notification.
-  --init <DESTINATION>  Initialize <DESTINATION> by creating a backup marker file and exit.
+                        Set a negative integer to disable this.
+Default: -1 --init <DESTINATION>  Initialize <DESTINATION> by creating a backup marker file and exit.
   -t, --time-travel </local/path/to/a/specific/file>
                         List all versions of a specific file in a backup DESTINATION and exit.